 NCSAM would not have been so brilliantly successful in 2015 if it wasn't for the efforts and dedication of our Board, Partners and Champions.
 In this blog, we take a look back at what they did last October.

-The National Cyber Security Alliance (NCSA) kicked off Week 4 of National Cyber Security Awareness Month (NCSAM) at the Nasdaq MarketSite.
+The National Cyber Security Alliance is thrilled to share the 2015 National Cyber Security Awareness Month successes.

 Recovering from identity theft often takes time and persistence.
 That's why a recent announcement from the Federal Trade Commission (FTC) is a big deal: New features at IdentityTheft.gov make it easier to report and recover from identity theft.

 To coincide with the ninth Data Privacy Day, NCSA and TRUSTe released the U.S. Consumer Privacy Index 2016, which reveals the extent of current consumer privacy concerns.

 Jan.
 28 marks Data Privacy Day, an international effort to promote awareness about respecting privacy, safeguarding data and enabling trust.
 We held a #ChatSTC Twitter chat to get ready for the day, share tips for protecting your personal information and owning your online presence and discuss how you can take action in support of NCSA's privacy awareness effort.

 This year, the theme for Data Privacy Day focuses on respecting privacy, protecting data and enabling trust.
 Today's global company is by necessity a digitized company.
 As a result, challenges around data privacy, security and trust must be addressed by everyone: companies, vendors, partners and consumers alike.

 It’s tax season, and you know what that means: identity thieves who want to steal your tax refund are at work.
 Find out how to stop them during Tax Identity Theft Awareness Week, January 25-29.